Eric-Musa/react-slideshow/README.md

 `<Slideshow props={<slideshowProps>}>` is a *React* component usable as an animated, responsive image carousel.

-There's many possible improvements - any suggestions are welcome!
+There's many possible improvements - any suggestions are welcome on <a href="https://github.com/Eric-Musa/react-slideshow.git">*Github*</a>!

 Usage is as follows within a *React* Component: